ChenYB0/tos-cp-action/Readme.md

 # TOS Bucket File Transfer Action

-This action automates the transfer of files to a Tencent Object Storage (TOS) bucket using the `tosutil` command-line tool.
+This action automates the transfer of files to a volcengine object storage (TOS) bucket using the `tosutil` command-line tool.
 It handles authentication, configuration, and file transfer operations seamlessly.

 ## Inputs